runreveal/runreveal-datasource/src/README.md

 In order to use this data source you must have an account with *[RunReveal](https://runreveal.com)* that has a valid workspace.
 To setup an account and get authenticated follow the [getting started](https://docs.runreveal.com/getting-started/guides/quickstart) guide in the docs.

 Once you have created your *RunReveal* account and installed the plugin you can configure the data source.
-You will need your session token and the workspace id of the workspace that you want to run queries against.
+You will need either a session token for your account or an api token.
 To acquire this info you can use the *RunReveal* cli and run the following command:

 ```bash
 runreveal config show --grafana
 ```
+Or you can create a new API Token and get your workspace id from the RunReveal ui at [https://runreveal.com/dash/account](https://runreveal.com/dash/account)

 Use the printed values to fill in the configuration fields for the data source.